DavidIlie/tcl-home-ac/README.md

 The TCLHome app operates by authenticating users with a email and password, generating an access token, and subsequently obtaining a "Saas Token" for further authentication through a refresh token endpoint.
 The challenge arose when trying to use the obtained token to make requests to the API.
 A checksum calculation was involved, preventing direct usage of the token for requests.

+## What I want to achieve in the future:

+-  [ ] Make this a proper home assistant integration
+-  [ ] it uses some more attributes from a previous request I made to authenticate itself to AWS and then to an MQTT server which I can’t snoop because it detects a proxy, so this is way out of my league.
+FIND A WAY TO DO IT!

 ## Basic Solution Overview

 -  **Emulator and Man-In-The-Middle (MITM) Proxy**: We utilized an emulator to run the TCLHome app and intercepted its communication using a MITM proxy.
 This proxy intercepts requests between the client (app) and the server, revealing the details of requests made from the app.